 Donna Monaco Olsen

-Contributing blogger Donna Monaco Olsen is the co-coordinator for Westchester Community College’s Continuing Education program, called “A Taste of Westchester.”
-She writes the program, which offers more than 30 classes each semester, by recruiting chefs to do cooking demonstrations in their restaurants for both education and fun.
-Check out the classes at the WCC web site.
-Along with her husband, she reviews restaurants during Hudson Valley Restaurant Week and posts them on Small Bites.
-She’s also the author of the Chef’s Tip column.
+Contributing blogger Donna Monaco Olsen is the coordinator for Westchester Community College’s Continuing Education program, called “A Taste of Westchester.”
+She writes the program, which offers more than 30 demonstration classes each semester, by recruiting local chefs to do cooking demonstrations in their restaurants for both education and fun!
+Along with her husband, she reviews restaurants during Hudson Valley Restaurant Week and posts them here on Small Bites.
+She’s also the author of the Chef’s Tip column, which recaps the cooking demonstrations in the program.
+She is currently working on developing recipes for an upcoming cookbook.
 In her off time she creates custom designed cakes and cupcakes at The Cupcake Kitchen & Luncheonette in Irvington.

 Seasonal Chef blogger Maria Reina comes to food world as a third career, spending a great portion of her adult life in the field of Human Resources.
 With her private company Bella Cucina Maria, she is a personal chef, caterer and recreational cooking class teacher in Westchester and Fairfield Counties.
 She’s an avid food television watcher and cookbook collector, always looking for a new take on a traditional dish.
 In her free time she loves hanging out at local farmers markets, chatting with farmers and doing cooking demos with their seasonal ingredients.
 In addition to her blog, which is loaded with easy recipes, you can follow her on Facebook, Twitter, and Pinterest.